 The data collection system comprises temperature, total pressure, pore water pressure, relative humidity and resistivity measurements in buffer and backfill, as well as temperature and water pressure measurements in boreholes in the rock around the tunnel.
-The collection of data is in progress and the data report covering the period up to May 2007 is available /Goudarzi and Johannesson 2007/ and the report covering the period up to December 2007 will soon be published.
+The collection of data is in progress the data report covering the period up to May 2007 is available /Goudarzi and Johannesson 2007/ and the data report No. 18 covering the period up to December 2007 has been delayed but will soon be published.
 Overhauling of the data acquisition system is in progress and hydraulic tests of the rock mass have been performed.
-Measurements of pH and Eh of water samples taken from boreholes in Section I and II of the Prototype Repository and the G-tunnel is on-going.

-A programme for sampling and analyses of gases and microorganisms in the backfill and buffer has started.
-Three campaigns have been finalised and the first and second campaign have been reported in a technical document.
-A report of analysis of microorganisms, gases and chemistry in buffer and backfill 2004-2007 has been published /Eriksson 2007/.
+A programme for sampling and analyses of gases and microorganisms in the backfill and buffer has been finalised and reported /Eriksson 2007/.
 The measurements will continue.

 Acoustic Emission and Ultrasonic monitoring from the rock around deposition hole 5 and 6 is continuing.
+A new report covering the measuring period 1st April 2007 to 30th September 2007 has been finalised and will soon be printed.

 Studies using thermal FEM model for the Prototype Repository including the rock, backfill, buffer and the six canisters has been reported /Kristensson and Hökmark 2007/.
-A report concerning 1D THM modelling of the buffer in deposition hole 1 and 3 will soon be published.
+A report concerning 1 D THM modelling of the buffer in deposition hole 1 and 3 will soon be published.
 A report concerning a 3D TM model of the entire experiment is in progress.
 In this report the possibility of spalling is investigated and also the stress state on a thought fracture plan is studied.
 Furthermore, a 2D TH modelling of an entire deposition hole is in progress and will be reported during 2008.